r3nhat/SharpWifiGrabber/README.md

 ## About Sharp Wifi Password Grabber

 Sharp Wifi Password Grabber retrieves in clear-text the Wi-Fi Passwords from all WLAN Profiles saved on a workstation.
-Is categorized as a situational awareness (Host Reconnaissance) tool written in .NET 4.0 with native Win32 APIs.
+It is categorized as a situational awareness (Host Reconnaissance) tool written in .NET 4.0 with native Win32 APIs.

 ## Why Sharp Wifi Password Grabber ?